-The World Wide Web's inventor is selling its original code as an NFT
+The World Wide Web's inventor sold its original code for $5.4 million

 Credit: Courtesy Sotheby's

-The World Wide Web's inventor is selling its original code as an NFT
+The World Wide Web's inventor sold its original code for $5.4 million

-Tim Berners-Lee, creator of the World Wide Web, is auctioning off his invention's source code as an NFT.
+Tim Berners-Lee, creator of the World Wide Web, has auctioned off his invention's source code as an NFT.
+It sold via Sotheby's for $5,434,500 following a week-long online auction that began on June 23.

-Although the groundbreaking code has long been in the public domain, the British computer scientist has now authorized the sale of a single edition of his original time-stamped files.
+Although the groundbreaking code has long been in the public domain, the British computer scientist authorized the sale of a single edition of his original time-stamped files.

 Comprising over 9.500 lines of code, the files contain the basis of the languages and protocols underpinning the internet as we know it: Hypertext Transfer Protocol (HTTP), Hypertext Markup Language (HTML) and Universal Document Identified (URI).

-They are being sold alongside an animated visualization of the code and a digital "poster" that is "signed" by Berners-Lee via a graphic signature.
-The winning bidder will also take home a letter, written by the computer scientist, in which he reflects on the code and its creation.
+They were sold alongside an animated visualization of the code and a digital "poster" that is "signed" by Berners-Lee via a graphic signature.
+The winning bidder also took home a letter, written by the computer scientist, in which he reflects on the code and its creation.

 "It has been fun to go back and look over the code," the letter reads.
 "It is amazing to see the things that those relatively few lines of code, with (the) help of an amazing growing gang of collaborators across the planet, stayed enough on track to become what the web is now.

-Note: This article was updated with the final sale price and other details following the auction's conclusion.